My Store

 SKU:ALL14

 Allergic reactions to exotic fruits can cause itching, swelling, rashes, or even breathing issues.
-This panel screens for sensitivities to tropical fruits often linked to latex-fruit syndrome, where the immune system reacts to both certain fruits and natural rubber latex.
+This Exotic Fruits & Latex Allergy Profile (IgE) screens for sensitivities to tropical fruits often linked to latex-fruit syndrome, where the immune system reacts to both certain fruits and natural rubber latex.
 It helps identify cross-reactive allergens, supporting safe food choices and reducing risks of unexpected reactions.

-Why Exotic Fruits and Latex Allergy (IgE) Screening Matters?
+Why Allergy Test for Exotic Fruits and Latex (IgE) Matters?

 What Gets Assessed?